MStylesMS/PxC/docs/ARCHITECTURE.md

 - The built app is a self-contained static bundle with no server-side dependencies.
 - MQTT is optional; clocks can run standalone in countdown/clock/stopwatch mode without external services.

+## Testing

+PxC's architecture requires a tailored testing strategy that validates:
+- Build-time transformations (INI parsing, config validation)
+- Pluggable renderer behavior (each clock style in isolation)
+- Integration points (ClockShell, MQTT, time services)

+See `/docs/TESTING.md` for the complete testing strategy, including what to test, when to write tests, and how to integrate testing into the development workflow.

 ## Future enhancements

 - **Web-based config editor**: A GUI tool for editing `.ini` files and previewing changes in real time.